BeatriceVaienti/dsml_project/README.md

 - `predict_bert.py`: Makes predictions on new, unlabeled data using a trained model.

 ## Hyperparameter Tuning and Evaluation
 Hyperparameter tuning is performed using `evaluate_bert.py` with a grid search over predefined values for learning rates, batch sizes, and epochs.
 Each configuration is evaluated on the validation set, and the best-performing parameters are recorded.
-Results are saved in the `best_hyperparameters_saved` folder.
+Results are saved in the `hyperparameters_log` folder.
 Due to the computational cost of hyperparameter tuning, we opted to perform the evaluation with a simple train-validation split of 20%, without k-fold cross-validation.

 To conduct hyperparameter tuning and evaluation, run: